wei2912/wei2912.github.io/_posts/haskell/intro-to-haskell.md

 This time round, we take in 2 integers and return a single integer.

-In Haskell, we go by type signatures to describe what our function does.
+In Haskell, we usually go by type signatures to describe what our function does.

-### "equations"
+### Equations

 Let's take a look at what the whole of `addByThree` looks like.